wp-plugins/microblog-poster/readme.txt

     2. Fill in your 'App Name' and click continue.

-    3. Enter the required security check.
+    3. Enter the required Security Check.

-    4. Once on the basic settings of your new App, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
+    4. Once on the Basic Settings of your new App, for the field 'App Domains' enter your Blog domain name (example: mydomain.com)
     Then click 'Add Platform' and choose 'Website'.

-    5. In the field 'Site Url' enter your Blog Url.
+    5. In the field 'Site Url' enter your Blog url.
     (example: http://mydomain.com)
     Save Changes.